 Patty Disken‐Cahill Lindblad Expeditions 212‐261‐9081 firstname.lastname@example.org

-For reservations contact your travel agent, or for additional information on Lindblad Expeditions’ voyages to some of the most beautiful and fascinating places on earth, visit www.expeditions.com or call 1‐800‐EXPEDITION.
+For additional information on Lindblad Expeditions’ “Among the Great Whales” expedition and other voyages to some of the most beautiful and fascinating places on earth, call your travel agent, visit www.expeditions.com or call 1‐800‐EXPEDITION.

 About Lindblad Expeditions

 Lindblad Expeditions is an expedition travel company that offers voyages in the Galápagos, Antarctica, Baja California, Alaska, Costa Rica, Panama, Egypt, the Arctic and beyond.
 The company works in alliance with the National Geographic Society to inspire travelers to explore and care about the planet.
 As pioneers of global exploration, the organizations work in tandem to produce innovative marine expedition programs and to promote conservation and sustainable tourism around the world.
 Lindblad Expeditions has been named “#1 Small Ship for Families” (Travel + Leisure’s World’s Best Family Hotel & Cruises 2010) and one of the best Small‐Ship Cruise Lines (Travel + Leisure’s World’s Best Awards 2010); “The Best Ships in the World” and “The Best Itineraries” (Condé Nast Traveler: Truth in Travel Awards 2008 and 2006), and Conde Nast Traveler 2009 Gold List for Cruise Lines.